nrfconnect/sdk-nrfxlib/softperipheral/doc/sCAN/scan_nrf54L_series_porting_v0_1_0.rst

    :local:
    :depth: 2

-This page provides a comprehensive overview of the code structure, file hierarchy, and essential configurations and requirements needed to successfully port and implement an sCAN application on an nRF54L Series device.
+This page describes the code structure, file hierarchy, configuration, and requirements for implementing an sCAN application on an nRF54L Series device.
 This guide targets applications built with the nRF Connect SDK and Zephyr.

 .. _scan_nrf54l_series_porting_guide_code: